It (miniseries): Accolades

 It was ranked the tenth best television miniseries/film in 1990 by the Orange County Register; and USA Today honored Pennywise the best television clown of 1990, alongside Homey the Clown from In Living Color.
-Bellis won an award for Primetime Emmy Award for Outstanding Achievement in Music Composition for a mini-series or a Special for his score for It, the first time a composer won the award for a horror production.
-David Blangsted and Robert F. Shugrue were nominated for an Emmy for Outstanding Editing for a Single-Camera Miniseries or Special, losing to the Hallmark film Sarah, Plain and Tall (1991).
+Bellis won the Primetime Emmy Award for Outstanding Achievement in Music Composition for a Miniseries or a Special (Dramatic Underscore) for his score for It, the first time a composer won the award for a horror production.
+David Blangsted and Robert F. Shugrue were nominated for the Primetime Emmy Award for Outstanding Editing for a Single-Camera Miniseries or Special, losing to the Hallmark film Sarah, Plain and Tall (1991).
 Blangsted and Shugrue did, however, win an Eddie Award for Best Edited Television Work on a Miniseries.
 Crane was nominated for a Youth in Film award for "Best Young Actor Starring in a TV Movie, Pilot, or Special," but lost to Stephen Dorff in Always Remember I Love You.
 It was nominated for a People's Choice Award for Favorite TV Mini-Series, being defeated by The Civil War (1990).